 The pale blue dress Danielle wears the day she and Henry visit the monastery is the exact same dress Marguerite refused to wear to the ball because "fifty other girls will be wearing the exact same color."

-At the start of the film when the Brothers Grimm are talking to the queen about the many different versions of the Cinderella story they mention that in some versions the slippers she wears to the ball are fur rather than glass.
-This refers to Charles Perrault's version of the story, which was the first to introduce the glass slipper (which in French is "pantoufle de verre"), and how some people believe it was actually an misinterpretation of the words for a fur slipper (pantoufle de vair).
+At the start of the film, when the Grimm brothers talk to the Grande Dame about the many different versions of the Cinderella story, they mention that in some versions she wears fur slippers, rather than glass.
+This refers to Charles Perrault's version of the story, the first to mention the glass slipper, which in French is "pantoufle de verre."
+Some people believe it was a misinterpretation of "pantoufle de vair," which means fur slipper.

 Although Leonardo da Vinci died in 1519 and Thomas More's book "Utopia" was first published in 1516, Drew Barrymore's character is given the book as a present when she is a child and she meets the character of Leonardo 10 years later.

 About 24 minutes into the film the Prince finds out that he is speaking with Leonardo Da Vinci.
 Da Vinci then says "Michelangelo was trapped under a ceiling in Rome, I'm just a second choice".
 This is in reference to Michelangelo's painting of the Sistine Chapel's Ceiling, which occurred between the years of 1508 and 1512.

 When Danielle walked into the room where her step mother and sisters were playing games, after prince Henry returns their horse.
 Marguerite says "somebody's in trouble" with the tune of ring around the rosie.
 That song and/or tune was not even around until the 1700's so she would not have known about that tune yet.